esnanta/yii2-quiz-ispring/README.md

     With this approach, you may extend your own tracking system on your server.
 </p>
 <p>
-<a href="https://daraspace.com/article/4?title=Yii2+Quiz+iSpring+%3A+Enhancing+LMS%2C+Bridging+Data-Driven+Insights+with+iSpring+QuizMaker">Yii2 Quiz iSpring</a> enhance LMS capabilities, specifically focusing on integrating iSpring QuizMaker, a robust tool designed to create interactive quizzes and assessments. iSpring QuizMaker is widely used for creating various types of quizzes (e.g., multiple-choice, drag-and-drop, true/false).
-However, by incorporating <a href="https://daraspace.com/article/4?title=Yii2+Quiz+iSpring+%3A+Enhancing+LMS%2C+Bridging+Data-Driven+Insights+with+iSpring+QuizMaker">Yii2 Quiz iSpring</a> with iSpring QuizMaker, the platform takes student assessment to the next level.
+    <a href="https://daraspace.com/article/4?title=Yii2+Quiz+iSpring+%3A+Enhancing+LMS%2C+Bridging+Data-Driven+Insights+with+iSpring+QuizMaker">Yii2 Quiz iSpring</a>
+    enhance LMS capabilities, specifically focusing on integrating iSpring QuizMaker, a robust tool designed to create interactive quizzes and assessments. iSpring QuizMaker is widely used for creating various types of quizzes (e.g., multiple-choice, drag-and-drop, true/false).
+By incorporating <a href="https://daraspace.com/article/4?title=Yii2+Quiz+iSpring+%3A+Enhancing+LMS%2C+Bridging+Data-Driven+Insights+with+iSpring+QuizMaker">Yii2 Quiz iSpring</a> with iSpring QuizMaker, the platform provides advanced visual analytics that can help instructors and students visualize learning trends and target areas for improvement.
 </p>

 <p>